cschladetsch/CppFourierImage/Readme.md

 ### Controls

+1. **Welcome Screen**
+   - Displays "Christian's Visual Thing" branding on startup
+   - Informs users that animation will start automatically
+   - Reminds users they can interact with the frequency slider at any time

-1. **Image Selection**
+2. **Image Selection**
    - Radio buttons to select from available images in the Resources/ folder
-   - Supports PNG, JPEG, BMP, GIF, TIFF formats
+   - Supports PNG, JPEG, BMP, TIFF formats
    - Auto-loads first available image on startup

-2. **Frequency Control**
+3. **Frequency Control**
    - Logarithmic slider to adjust frequency components (1 to max available)
    - Maximum frequencies calculated as min(50,000, image_width × image_height ÷ 4)
    - Real-time reconstruction updates
    - Animate button for automatic frequency sweep (13 seconds per direction)
-   - Animation features smooth acceleration and deceleration
+   - Animation starts automatically by default
+   - Features smooth cubic ease-in-out damping at endpoints
+   - User interaction with slider automatically stops animation

-3. **Status Display**
+4. **Status Display**
    - Shows current image dimensions
    - Displays total available frequencies
    - Shows active frequency count and reconstruction quality percentage
-   - Animation progress indicator
+   - Animation progress and direction indicator

-4. **RGB Frequency Spectrum**
+5. **RGB Frequency Spectrum**
-   - Real-time frequency magnitude visualization
+   - Real-time frequency magnitude visualization with semi-transparent window
-   - All three color channels (R, G, B) overlaid on same plot
+   - All three color channels (R, G, B) overlaid on same plot with smoothed curves
    - Logarithmic scale for better dynamic range visibility
-   - Updates automatically with frequency changes
+   - Updates automatically with frequency changes via event system
+   - 80% opacity window for subtle transparency effect

-5. **Window Management**
+6. **Window Management**
    - All windows can be freely moved by dragging their title bars
    - Windows can be resized by dragging their corners or edges
    - Close individual windows using the X button (they can be reopened)
-   - RGB Frequency Spectrum window shows all color channels overlaid on the same plot
    - Window positions and sizes are remembered between sessions
+   - Spectrum window features adjustable transparency

 ## How It Works